 Round Three: 12 teams drawn into three groups of four teams.
 Played June 8 to October 16, 2012.
 Top two teams advance to Round Four.

 Round Four: One group of six teams.
 Played from February 6 to October 15, 2013.
-Top three teams qualify.
-Fourth placed team makes the intercontinental play-off.
+Top three teams qualified.
+Fourth placed team, Mexico, made the intercontinental play-off.

 AFRICA 5 places